redux-saga/redux-saga/docs/advanced/RunningTasksInParallel.md

 # Running Tasks In Parallel

-The `yield` statement is great for representing asynchronous control flow in a simple and linear style, but we also need to do things in parallel.
-We can't simply write:
+The `yield` statement is great for representing asynchronous control flow in a linear style, but we also need to do things in parallel.
+We can't write:

 ```javascript
 // wrong, effects will be executed in sequence